SAME SEX RELATIONSHIPS

 Same sex parenting is legal in Australia and is possible in a number of ways for both gay and lesbian couples.
 The most common way is through assisted reproductive technology, by either in vitro fertilisation or intrauterine insemination.

-In Queensland if the child is born through the assistance of one of the procedures above, whether or not the donor is known, the non-birth parent is identified on the birth certificate of the child and is listed as ‘Parent’.
+In Queensland if the child is born through the assistance of one of the procedures above, whether or not the donor is known, the non-birth parent is identified on the birth certificate of the child and is listed as a ‘Parent’.
 The couple can opt for the donor to not be considered the parent on the child’s birth certificate.

 A common legal method for male same sex couples is an altruistic surrogacy arrangement, which is when a woman falls pregnant (usually by assistance listed above) and gives birth to the child for another couple.
 Although this is legal, it is illegal to pay the surrogate mother.